ShakibaMirbagheri/mcp-postgres-wrapper/README.md

 ### Connection Refused

 If you get connection errors, ensure:
-1. PostgreSQL is running: `docker compose ps`
+1. Your PostgreSQL server is running and accessible
+2. The `.env` file contains correct database credentials
-2. Port 8100 is not in use: `lsof -i :8100`
+3. Port 8100 is not in use: `lsof -i :8100`
-3. Database is healthy: `curl http://localhost:8100/health`
+4. The MCP server is healthy: `curl http://localhost:8100/health`
+5. If PostgreSQL is on localhost, try using `host.docker.internal` as the host

 ### Tool Calls Not Working